-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 “The 1500s were really interesting,” Spackman said to giggles from professor Jana Riess.

-As for the fight regarding Charles Darwin, whose evolution folks have interpreted as a threat to their faith for centuries?
+As for the fight regarding Charles Darwin, who evolution folks have interpreted as a threat to their faith for centuries?

 “The problem is the assumptions you bring to the data,” Spackman said.